To kegel or not to kegel... will kegels save my pelvic floor?

 And while it's important to have the coordination to contract and relax these muscles, here’s the thing: our pelvic floor muscles are largely automatic.

-But again, it IS beneficial to have the ability to connect to these muscles, so let's breakdown how to do this movement.
+Again, I do want to acknowledge that it IS beneficial to have the ability to connect to these muscles, so let's breakdown how to do this movement.
 For reference, here's a view of the pelvic floor muscles from below.

 There are two parts to a kegel: a squeeze & a lift.
-Our pelvic floor muscles more on the outside are our “squeezy” muscles and they are the ones that help us have voluntary control over whether we want things to stay in (pee, poop, and gas) or whether we’re ready for them to exit.
+Our pelvic floor muscles on the outside are our “squeezy” muscles and they are the ones that help us have voluntary control over whether we want things to stay in (pee, poop, and gas) or whether we’re ready for them to exit.

 The deeper muscles of the pelvic floor give more of the lift action to the kegel and they have more of a role with supporting our pelvic organs and deep core system.